p1xel8ted/Game-Mods/Cult of the Lamb/Thunderstore/cult/README.md

 ![QoL Logo](https://i.ibb.co/5W3HT7j/nexus-main-logo.png)

-# Features

-* Removes intros.
-* Cheese the fishing mini-game.
-(No need to press anything apart from the initial cast).
-The reeling UI is also hidden.
-Compatible with Auto-Fish accessability settings.
-* Remove extra buttons from main menu and pause menus.
-(Discord, bug report, Twitch etc.)
-* Collect tithes/inspire all at once (unless they're in prison, sleeping, using the bathroom or dissenting.)
-* Reverse the damage change to the golden fleece introduced in 1.0.13.
-* Double the rate the damage increases with the golden fleece.
-* Halves (where possible) the cost of refining goods.
-Gets rounded up. i.e. something that costs 3 originally ends up being 2.
-Something that costs 10, becomes 5.
-* Cure illness/exhaustion when a follower gains loyalty (the floaty white eyes thing).
-* Unlock pre-order DLC and Twitch drops 1 to 7.
-* You can now collect tithe from the oldies.
-* Increase silo/fertilizer capacity to 32.
-* Increase collection speed from certain structures (shrines, beds, chest near main portal, windmill(?))
-* Turn off propaganda speakers of a night.
-* Make the days longer.
-The default is 2x, and that already feels long.
-* Manipulate game speed, or halt it.
-Not to be confused with day length, this makes EVERYTHING faster.).
-Left/Right arrow keys to change, default speed is the up key.
-* Disable game over mechanic.
-* Multiple tarot rare draw chance multiplier by 3 (goes from around 20% to 60%).
-* Lumber/stone mines life span can be increased by 50%, 100% or unlimited.
-* Receive a notification when one of the scarecrows catches a bird.
-* "Heal" exhausted followers in the healing bays.
-* Make lumber/mine/farm/refinery chests auto loot when nearby (like the chest near the main portal).
-* Swap out follower necklaces.
-* Receive notification when structures that use fuel run out.
-* Modify run, dodge, and lunge speed.
-* Modify base damage dealt.
-* Receive notification when a bed has collapsed.
-* Skip receive crown video.
-* Mass collect resources from select structures.
-WIP*
-* Remove New Game button when you have at least one save game.
-* Enable Save on exit when quitting.
-UI is modified to reflect this.
-* Quick save keybind to save whenever you want.
-* Reworked weather mod to work with the new weather system in game.
-* Few developer orientated changes to reduce junk log spam from the game.
-* Disable the new ads and developer/publisher logos on the main menu.
-~~* Customizable UI scale.~~
-* Adjustments to the mass-bless/bribe etc. Still a little wonky, but better than before.
-~~* Support for modifying settings in game via the mod menu if you have the API installed.~~
-* Load straight into a specified save game after menu splash.
-* **And much more....**

-Each mod can be enabled/disabled individually from within the config.
-There might be stuff I've missed.
+## Features

+- Removes intros.
+- Cheese the fishing mini-game (no need to press anything apart from the initial cast; reeling UI is hidden, compatible with Auto-Fish accessibility settings).
+- Remove extra buttons from menus (Discord, bug report, Twitch, etc.).
+- Collect tithes/inspire all at once (unless followers are in prison, sleeping, using the bathroom, or dissenting).
+- Reverse the damage change to the golden fleece introduced in patch 1.0.13.
+- Double the rate the damage increases with the golden fleece.
+- Halves (where possible) the cost of refining goods (e.g., something that costs 3 initially ends up being 2, something that costs 10 becomes 5).
+- Cure illness/exhaustion when a follower gains loyalty (the floaty white eyes effect).
+- Unlock pre-order DLC and Twitch drops.
+- Collect tithe from elderly followers.
+- Increase lumber/stone mines' lifespan by 50%, 100%, or unlimited.
+- Manipulate game speed or halt it (Left/Right arrow keys to change speed in 0.25 increments; default speed with the up key; maximum speed is 5).
+- Shorten game speed increments to steps of 1, instead of 0.25.
+- Increase silo/fertilizer capacity to 32 slots (the number of plots you can build around them).
+- Increase collection speed from certain structures (shrines, beds, chest near the main portal).
+- Turn off propaganda speakers at night.
+- Make the days longer (default is 2x, can be adjusted).
+- Disable game over mechanic.
+- Multiply tarot rare draw chance by 3 (from around 20% to 60%).
+- Receive a notification when a scarecrow catches a bird.
+- "Heal" exhausted followers in the healing bays.
+- Make lumber/mine/farm/refinery chests auto-loot when nearby (like the chest near the main portal).
+- Adjust refinery requirements (where possible, halve the materials needed to convert items).
+- Modify run, dodge, and lunge speeds.
+- Disable run speed multiplier in dungeons and combat.
+- Modify base damage dealt.
+- Receive a notification when a bed has collapsed.
+- Skip receiving the crown video.
+- Mass collect resources from select structures (WIP).
+- Mass action features (level up, fertilize, water, bribe, bless, extort, intimidate, romance, bully, reassure, reeducate followers, and collect from various structures).
+- Remove the New Game button when you have at least one save game.
+- Enable Save on exit when quitting, with UI modifications to reflect this.
+- Quick save keybind to save whenever you want.
+- Reworked weather mod to work with the new weather system in the game (slightly more dynamic and configurable weather, with day phase change notifications).
+- Notifications for weather changes and time of day changes.
+- Turn off propaganda speaker audio.
+- Cleanse illness and exhaustion when followers level up.
+- Enable intimidating old followers.
+- Remove follower level limit.
+- Disable the main menu glitch (sudden dark-mode switch effect).
+- Disable the new ads and developer/publisher logos on the main menu.
+- Disable game over function when you have 0 followers for consecutive days.
+- Use multiples of 32 for silo capacity.
+- Double or triple magnet range for loot, or use a custom magnet range.
+- Magnetize all loot to the player.
+- Fast Rituals & Sermons.
+- Probably more features I've missed.

 ## Donate